AbuWaqid-Mir/Number-Guesser/README.md

 # Number Guesser (GAME)

 ### Overview
-#### A command-line Number Guesser game programmed in Python
+A command-line Number Guesser game programmed in Python

-#### The program randomly generates a number within a selected range, which the player must guess before they reach the maximum number of guesses allowed.
+The program randomly generates a number within a selected range, which the player must guess before they reach the maximum number of guesses allowed.

-#### After each guess. the program provides hints indicating whether the guess was too high or low, and keeps track of the total number of guesses.
+After each guess, the program provides hints indicating whether the guess was too high or low, and keeps track of the total number of guesses.

 ### Features
 - Random Number Generation